Coolangatta Estate: Coolangatta Estate Today

 Colin Bishop bought about 100 hectares in 1949 and progressively added more land to his property.
 He used it for dairying but also had the idea to restore the old buildings.
 He achieved his ambition in 1972 when he opened the estate as an historic resort.
 A decade later he and his son Greg began planting wine grape vines.

 Today Coolangatta Estate is a major tourist attraction.
 It offers accommodation, a golf course, wine tasting rooms, a restaurant and function rooms.

+The Coolangatta Statement

+The 'Coolangatta Statement on Indigenous Rights in Education', "a document that was submitted for discussion and refinement to all Indigenous participants at the 1993 WIPCE Conference was prepared by a Task Force who met in Coolangatta, New South Wales, between September 24 and October 1."

+"The WIPCE Coolangatta Statement on Indigenous Education is an important document developed through a collective native voice to address decades, if not centuries, of disparities for indigenous people around the world.
+This critical document helped to shape future foundational documents like the United Nations' Declaration on Rights of Indigenous People, and the 2014 Youth Statement on Indigenous Education drafted and ratified at the 2014 WIPCE in Honolulu, Hawai'i."